Finitely generated group: Related notions

-The word problem for a finitely generated group is the decision problem whether two words in the generators of the group represent the same element.
+The word problem for a finitely generated group is the decision problem of whether two words in the generators of the group represent the same element.
 The word problem for a given finitely generated group is solvable if and only if the group can be embedded in every algebraically closed group.

 The rank of a group is often defined to be the smallest cardinality of a generating set for the group.
 By definition, the rank of a finitely generated group is finite.